-Eidesvik has developed a Complaints Procedure that advice employees and workers hired from temporary work agencies about the right to complain, and to give a formal description of how to proceed.
+Eidesvik has developed a Complaints Procedure that advice employees and seafarers hired from our supplier of crewing services about the right to complain and how to proceed.
 Complaints can also be submitted anonymously by internals as well as externals through our website.